flurinduerst/WPSeed/README.md

 💚 **100% FREE**

-WPSeed ist 100% free and will always be.
+WPSeed is 100% free and will always be.

 ## 🚦 Requirements